 Does Canva now feature an automatic spell checker for its spelling-conscious users to enjoy?

-Well, if you’re determined to bring your A-game on text-heavy designs like when creating e-books in Canva, better keep reading.
+If you’re determined to bring your A-game on text-heavy designs like when creating e-books in Canva, better keep reading.

 How to Spell Check in Canva